OPS-E2E-PPE/VBA-Docs/api/Excel.CalculatedMembers.Item.md

 ## Example

 The following example notifies the user if the calculated member is valid or not.
-This example assumes a PivotTable exists on the active worksheet that contains either a valid or invalid calculated member.
+This example assumes that a PivotTable exists on the active worksheet that contains either a valid or invalid calculated member.

 ```vb